AT4NI/Mini-Sumo/README.md

 ## Robots
 - I7ACH1: Minisumo with 4 sensors and 2 line sensor
+- GYU: Minisumo with 4 sensors and 2 line sensor
 - SIRUKI: Microsumo with 3 sensors and 1 line sensor
 - ALO: Microsumo with 2 sensors and 1 line sensor
 - ATANI: Amateur RC Minisumo